bonfire-engine/bonfire-engine.github.io/v3.0/doc/input.md

 ## Keyboard

+By the dafault the game already listen keyboard and you can move your player with  directional keys.
+If you need configure this you can pass the param `keyboardConfire` in `BonfireWidget` to disable or change direcional keys.

-To listen keyboard events just use the mixin `KeyboardEventListener`.
+To listen keyboard events in your component just use the mixin `KeyboardEventListener`.

 ```dart